 Most Run Coaches will not need to go that route, instead there are some common certification courses:

-- UESCA – my most recent certification.
+- UESCA -My most recent certification.
 I like the anatomy included in this course which is lacking in some others, but I still feel you need to supplement what’s provided with additional reading.
 They also offer an Ultrarunning certification which is hard to find (and I’ll be taking that shortly).